top of page

-This year marked 30 years since the fire, and my wife, my son, and I flew out Colorado to be at the reunion.
+This year marked 30 years since the fire, and me, my wife, and my son flew out to Colorado to be at the reunion.
 We walked the steep inclines of the dusty path up Storm King Mountain, which has permanent memorial markers where each of my friends was found.
-We shared dinner with the families of those who died and hotshots, both past and present.
+We shared dinner with the families of those who died and hotshots, past and present.

 I have been trying to understand what happened and why, minutes after it happened, and all the years since.
 But I’ll never know why this fire happened.
-I’ll never know why my friends had to die.
+I’ll never know why my friends died.
 But what I do know is that I’m alive, and I have to be worthy of the life I’ve been given.

 And I learned that yes, life is hard.
 And we can do hard things — as long as we understand why.
 The people on your right and left are depending on you to be the best version of yourself and do what’s required, right now.

-I then shared a summary of Leo Tolstoy’s story, “The Three Questions,” which has served as timeless wisdom for me.
-The story is a about a king who wanted answers to what he thought the three most important questions:
+I then shared a summary of Leo Tolstoy’s story, “The Three Questions,” a story about a king who wanted answers to what he thought the three most important questions:

 What is the most important time?